eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.3 Privacy by Design

-The EUDI wallet architecture embodies the principle of privacy by design.
-This means that the protection of user data is a fundamental pillar of the wallet\'s design.
+The EUDI Wallet architecture embodies the principle of privacy by design.
+This means that the protection of User data is a fundamental pillar of the wallet\'s design.
 The principle of data minimisation guides the collection of personal information, ensuring only what is necessary is gathered.
-The wallet empowers users with granular control over what data is shared and with whom.
+The Wallet Unit empowers Users with granular control over what data is shared and with whom.
 Transparency is built into the system, with clear explanations of how data is used and protected.
-By making privacy a cornerstone from the beginning, the EUDI wallet aims to foster trust and protect the fundamental rights of its users.
+By making privacy a cornerstone from the beginning, the EUDI Wallet ecosystem aims to foster trust and protect the fundamental rights of its Users.

 #### 4.1.4 Security by Design

-The EUDI wallet architecture embraces the principle of security by design.
-This means security considerations are woven into the very fabric of the wallet\'s design.
+The EUDI Wallet architecture embraces the principle of security by design.
+This means security considerations are woven into the very fabric of the Wallet architecture's design.
 Throughout the design process, potential vulnerabilities are identified and mitigated.
 Secure coding practices are mandated, and the architecture itself minimises attack surfaces by compartmentalizing sensitive data and access controls.
-By prioritizing security from the outset, the EUDI wallet aims to be inherently resistant to cyberattacks and data breaches, fostering trust and user confidence in this digital identity system.
+By prioritizing security from the outset, the EUDI Wallet architecture aims to be inherently resistant to cyberattacks and data breaches, fostering trust and User confidence in this digital identity system.

 ### 4.2 Reference Architecture